 This Chocolate Coconut Bûche de Noël (Yule Log) is an impressive Christmas dessert, with a soft chocolate sponge cake filled with white chocolate and mascarpone frosting enriched with caramelized coconut for extra flavor and texture.

 The recipe is quite easy to put together.
 This time I’ve used a chocolate sponge cake that is so elastic that doesn’t need rolling while still hot before filling, which is great as it saves time and reduces any worries of cracks appearing.

-Instead of covering the roll in chocolate ganache I preferred to decorate it with chocolate shards that gives an amazing effect.
+Instead of covering the roll in chocolate ganache, I preferred to decorate it with chocolate shards that give an amazing effect.
 Dust with powdered sugar before serving to create a wintery scenery.
-Enjoy!